apachols/rabble/docs/NOTES.md

 ## TODO

-- Improve Tile CSS
+- Player types in a space
+- Dialog for selecting letter pops up
+- Tiles for the play with blank in red font are displayed
+- Interactions with server game moves are now tiles, not strings

+- Clear local storage -> function on window
+- Fix UL styles for "nav bar"

+- Display error on invalid play
 - Shuffled rack order preserved on server when state changes.
-- Display error on invalid play
 - Handle blanks 1: submit word
 - Join link click to copy on desktop and mobile web